 The protagonists of my photographs do not monopolize the image with their gaze, avoiding a direct recognition; which implies an invitation to the audience to find their own interpretation of the work.
 I try to create a space for the viewer to contribute her o his mental associations.
 My intention is that my images will have several and varied readings, which transcend a casual glance.
 I enjoy it when the viewer has to stop to decipher an image so that dialogue and complicity are established.

-This form of work is a procedural legitimacy of photography as art in the broadest sense, so I am a definite distance away from the conventionalism of photojournalism.
 The resulting images invite contemplation so that we can abandon ourselves to the flow of associations of ideas that we raise.
-It is photography opposite to the continuous flow of images that we are subjected to nowdays, in which each new image replaces the thoughts that we could have lead from the former and aborts the chance to dive and immerse ourselves into the previous one.
+It is photography opposite to the continuous flow of images that we are subjected to nowadays, thus setting my photography apart from both, the conventionalism of photojournalism and the conventionalism of social media.